cyb3rxp/awesome-soc/README.md

 * Make sure to **follow the 11 strategies for a (world class) SOC**, as per MITRE paper (see [Must Read](https://github.com/cyb3rxp/awesome-soc/blob/main/README.md#must-read)).

-* Publish your RFC2350, declaring what your CERT is (see "Nice the read" [above](https://github.com/cyb3rxp/awesome-soc/blob/main/README.md#to-go-further))
+* Publish your RFC2350, declaring what your CERT is (see "Nice to read" [above](https://github.com/cyb3rxp/awesome-soc/blob/main/README.md#to-go-further))

 ## Harden SOC environment